valentin-demange/chat-app-firebase/README.md

 - Google sign in
 - Toggle dark / light theme
 - Responsive design
+- Public & Private chats

 ### To be implemented

-- Display last message timestamp
-- Create / Delete private chats
+- Typescript

 ## Built with